HassDhia/smarttechinvest-site/public/intelligence/briefs/2025-12-15-120139/intelligence_report.md

 ### High-value 48-hour buyers are concentrated: A large share of holiday conversions happen inside a tight 48-hour window.
 You will find a disproportionate share of purchases occur within 0–48 hours after exposure, not evenly across the two-week window [^5][^9].
 That concentrates value: short windows capture buyers who are already decision-ready and who convert at materially higher redeem-to-purchase rates than later responders [^3][^5].
 Expect early-window share of sales to sit near the 25–35% anchor unless you change scarcity or fulfillment frictions [^5][^9].
 *Operator note:* Treat the first 48 hours after any promotion or activation as the high-value test cell.
 Limit supply, tighten messaging to 'available now' and lock fulfillment options (reserve, same-day pickup) so the offer cannot be delayed.
 Do not measure success on total two-week sales; measure on early-window share and margin from that early cohort.
-*Instrument next:* Instrument code_redeems per exposed_audience segmented by time-since-exposure (0–48h vs 49–168h) for each promotion type (co-brand drop, sitewide discount, store activation).
+*Instrument next:* Instrument code redeems per exposed audience segmented by time-since-exposure (0–48h vs 49–168h) for each promotion type (co-brand drop, sitewide discount, store activation).
 ### Limited collabs preserve margin; blanket discounts do not: Co-branded scarcity lifts early buys with less margin erosion than broad discounts.
 A scarcity-led co-brand drop converts quickly with partner-funded media and higher perceived value, so blended margin holds up better than equivalent sitewide discounts [^5][^9].
 Blanket discounts widen reach but drive low incremental margin and can cannibalize regular buyers, pushing redeem-to-purchase ratios down even if raw redeems rise [^5][^9].
 When you move from partner-funded scarcity to broad discounts what breaks is payback: you lose partner value and substitute margin for volume with limited incremental customers [^3].
 *Operator note:* Run a controlled co-brand drop where partner provides co-op or audience access and you cap supply.
 Price with a modest incentive that partners can fund.
 Compare against a matched sitewide discount by channel and audience.
 Preserve SKU-level margin floors and block deep discounts on best-sellers so you measure true incrementality.
-*Instrument next:* Instrument Blended margin and Partner value per code_redeem, comparing co-brand limited-drop codes vs sitewide discount codes, normalized to exposed_audience.
+*Instrument next:* Instrument Blended margin and Partner value per code redeems, comparing co-brand limited-drop codes vs sitewide discount codes, normalized to exposed audience.
 ### AI checkout nudges speed decisions but require guardrails: Agent prompts can shorten sessions into purchases but risk wrong offers.
 Agent-assisted prompts at checkout can extend session attention and push ready buyers to buy now, increasing conversion and revenue per session when the agent suggests relevant SKUs and fulfillment options [^1].
 The second-order risk is model error: hallucinated recommendations, incorrect inventory claims, or irrelevant upsells will degrade trust and reverse gains quickly [^1].
 So the performance lift is real but fragile; it depends on tight templates, inventory checks, and human fallback.
 *Operator note:* Pilot agent-assisted checkout on a small, high-intent cohort.
-Limit agent actions to showing available fulfillment options, applying a single event promo_code, and confirming stock.
+Limit agent actions to showing available fulfillment options, applying a single event promo code, and confirming stock.
 Log agent suggestions and human overrides to diagnose hallucination vectors before scaling.
-*Instrument next:* Instrument Conversion rate and incremental revenue per session for agent-assisted checkout cohorts vs non-agent controls, using code_redeems per exposed_audience to attribute offers.
+*Instrument next:* Instrument Conversion rate and incremental revenue per session for agent-assisted checkout cohorts vs non-agent controls, using code redeems per exposed audience to attribute offers.
 ### Store-as-studio fixes friction into immediate buys: Routing attendees to immediate pickup multiplies conversion from store activations.
 In-store activations produce foot traffic but only convert predictably when fulfillment removes delay; reserve-for-pickup and same-day fulfilment convert a much higher share of attendees into purchases [^5][^3].
 The mechanism is simple: you remove the waiting decision and the online comparison impulse that kills urgency.
 If you swap durable inventory holds and express pickup for normal fulfillment, conversion and AOV spike without broad discounts [^5][^3][^8].
 *Operator note:* Design activations so the CTA is purchase or reserve-for-pickup now.
-Hold inventory with a separate pickup pool, sell a strictly limited quantity, and tag sales with a promo_code assigned only at the event.
+Hold inventory with a separate pickup pool, sell a strictly limited quantity, and tag sales with a promo code assigned only at the event.
 Track AOV and repeat intent for these buyers; treat store staff as sales media and measure cost-per-attendee-to-purchase.
-*Instrument next:* Instrument Foot traffic and code_redeems per exposed_audience for the activation cohort vs baseline store days, and track Event CPA and Repeat rate for purchases tied to event codes.
+*Instrument next:* Instrument Foot traffic and code redeems per exposed audience for the activation cohort vs baseline store days, and track Event CPA and Repeat rate for purchases tied to event codes.

 ## Pattern Matches
 - **Surprise co‐brand drop**